c0deltin/replik8or/README.md

 In this case the operator will only replicate the object into those namespaces.

 > [!IMPORTANT]
-> The ``disallowedNamespaces`` option will always beats any of the configured namespaces in the `allowed-namespaces` annotation.
+> The ``disallowedNamespaces`` option will always beat any of the configured namespaces in the `allowed-namespaces` annotation.